 Mark Winter began applying his background in Electrical & Computer Engineering to biological systems during his MS thesis at the University of Wisconsin – Milwaukee, creating a new object tracking approach called multitemporal association tracking.
 He applied this algorithm to microscope images of mouse stem cell development and protein transport along neuronal axons.

-Mark’s PhD work built upon this tracking paradigm to create a system for inferring the most probable cell segmentation using cellular lineages and tracking information.
+Mark’s PhD work at Drexel University built upon this tracking paradigm to create a system for inferring the most probable cell segmentation using cellular lineages and tracking information.
 These algorithms have seen broad application in biological research from cancer therapeutics, aging and regenerative studies, as well as organism development analysis.